realworldocaml/book/book/data-serialization/README.md

 ```

 Now we've clearly got a problem, since this is detected as a non-empty
 interval, but doesn't appear to contain anything.
-That's because
+The problem traces
-`t_of_sexp` doesn't check the same invariant that `create` does.
-We
+back to the fact that `t_of_sexp` doesn't check the same invariant
-can fix this, by overriding the auto-generated s-expression converter
+that `create` does.
+We can fix this, by overriding the auto-generated
-with one that checks the invariant, in this case, by calling `create`
+s-expression converter with one that checks the invariant, in this
-itself.
+case, by calling `create` itself.

 ```ocaml file=examples/correct/test_interval_override_of_sexp/int_interval.ml,part=override
 let t_of_sexp sexp =